melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 }) }}

 The cohort should include all children in your SAIS team’s area, as follows:
-- all children in the target year for the vaccination programme (Year 8 for HPV, Year 9 for MenACWY and Td/IPV)
+- all children in the target year (or years) for the vaccination programme, which is usually:
+  - HPV - Year 8
+  - MenACWY and Td/IPV - Year 9
+  - flu - all years from Reception (Year 0) to Year 11 (or up to Year 13 or 14 for Special Educational Needs schools, where applicable)
 - all children in older year groups, up to Year 11, whether they have already been vaccinated or not

 You’ll only need to upload the older year groups the first time you use Mavis.
 Once the cohort has been set up and used to record vaccinations for a particular year group, those records will stay in Mavis.

-### Preparing files for upload

-To upload cohort records, use the following template:
+### What to include

+You must include include the following information for each child in the cohort:

+- unique reference number (URN) for their school (use 888888 for school unknown, or 999999 for home-schooled)
+- first name
+- last name
+- date of birth
+- postcode

+The template below shows what other information can be imported into Mavis for child records.

 {% from "attachment/macro.njk" import attachment %}
 {{ attachment({
   text: "Cohort import template",
   summary: "Microsoft Excel spreadsheet, 18 KB",
   href: "/files/cohort-import-template.xlsx"
 }) }}

+If you haven’t included a child’s NHS number, we’ll retrieve it from the Personal Demographics Service (PDS) - Mavis automatically searches PDS to find a match for the child, using the information you’ve provided (their date of birth must be correct for this to work).

+### Preparing files for upload

+You can use the template provided below, or your own files as long as the headings and formatting match those in our template.

+To upload files successfully:

+- the cohort records must be in the format shown in the template above (note that for flu, Reception is Year 0 in Mavis)
+- information marked as ‘Required’ in our template must be included for each child
-Make sure the cohort records are in the format shown in the template above.
-Files need to be in .csv format.
-Records can be all in one file, or split across multiple files.
-If you have an excel file with multiple tabs, you will need to consolidate this into a single tab or create a separate CSV file for each tab.
+- files need to be in .csv format
+- if you have an Excel file with multiple tabs, you will need to consolidate this into a single tab before saving it as a CSV file, or create a separate CSV file for each tab
+- make sure the file you’re uploading has no more than 10,000 rows

 {% from "inset-text/macro.njk" import insetText %}
 {{ insetText({